OfficeDev/VBA-content/Project-VBA/articles/dcdcbd8d-28e8-eb4e-e0cd-8caac511ade3.md

 ## Example

 The  **GetTableText** example finds all of the tables on the active report, gets the value of each cell in a table, removes the last character of each value (the newline character), and then prints the table cell values to the Immediate window in the VBE.
-To use the **GetTableText** macro, create a project with values such as the example that is specified in the [Chart Object](810d4ec1-69d2-c432-b9da-57042b783b85.md) topic, and then do the following steps (see Figure 1):
+To use the **GetTableText** macro, create a project with values such as the example that is specified in the[Chart Object](810d4ec1-69d2-c432-b9da-57042b783b85.md) topic, and then do the following steps (see Figure 1):

 1. Manually create a report.
 For example, on the  **PROJECT** tab of the ribbon, in the **Reports** drop-down list, choose **More Reports**.
 In the  **Reports** dialog box, choose **New** in the left pane, choose **Blank** in the right pane, and then choose **Select**.
 In the  **Report Name** dialog box, typeReport 1.